128technology/docs/docs/cc_fips_compliance_guidelines.md

 The following functionality and platforms **are not certified** under Common Criteria.

-- SSR Software versions prior to V6.2.3-14R2 are not supported, and do not have the functionality required for compliance.
+- SSR Software versions other than V6.2.3-14R2.
 - Non-Juniper branded hardware platforms running SSR Software
 - Juniper branded hardware platforms not explicitly included
 - Juniper SSR Software for virtual platforms.